Young man smoking

 You might think nothing’s happening after 30 minutes, take another bite, and then find yourself three hours deep in couch lock.
 Whether you inhale or ingest, nose-diving into a supercharged high happens when your brain floods with more THC than your body can process smoothly.

-How Long Does it Take to Get Unhigh?
+How Long Does It Take to Get Unhigh?

-Expect a slower climb with edibles and an even slower comedown.
-Onset at 45-90 minutes, a peak around two to three hours, and residual effects that may last six to eight hours.
+Expect a slower climb with edibles and an even slower comedown: onset at 45–90 minutes, a peak around two to three hours, and residual effects that may last six to eight hours.

 Metabolism, body fat, and tolerance all factor in.
 A fast liver and lean body composition help you process THC faster, shortening the timeline.
-Regular users often clear THC faster than newcomers because their bodies build enzyme pathways that break down cannabinoids more efficiently.

 But maybe you want to speed things up because you’re uncomfortably high, or because you’ve got something to do and need to be sober.
-Well, you’re in luck - we’ve compiled our top tips on how to get unhigh fast.
+Well, you’re in luck.
+We’ve compiled our top tips on how to get unhigh fast.

-How to Get Unhigh Fast: Top Tips for Coming Back Down to Earth
+Top Tips for Coming Back Down to Earth

-Hydrate and Snack
+1. Hydrate and Snack

-Breathe and Move
+2. Breathe and Move

 Slow, deep breaths send calming signals to your nervous system, effectively telling it to lower your heart rate.
 Try inhaling for four counts, holding for two, and exhaling for six.

-Black Peppercorns
+3. Black Peppercorns

 This classic home remedy works more often than you’d think.
 Chew or sniff a few black peppercorns!
 Their beta-caryophyllene terpene binds to the same receptors that THC does and can dial down anxiety.
+The spicy scent grounds you and helps refocus your mind.
+Think of it like smelling salts before physical activity.

-CBD to the Rescue
+4. CBD to the Rescue

 A few milligrams of a CBD tincture or vape can counterbalance THC’s effects.
-CBD interacts with CB1 receptors differently, damping psychoactive responses and restoring equilibrium.
+CBD interacts with CB1 receptors differently, dampening psychoactive responses and restoring equilibrium.
 That’s why it’s always good to keep a bit of CBD on hand, just in case!

-Distract Yourself
+5. Distract Yourself

 The more you sit there thinking about how stoned you are, the slower the clock will feel like it’s ticking.
 Distract yourself with any soothing activity that demands just enough attention to pull your mind away from how you feel.
+That could be listening to a favorite playlist, watching a lighthearted show, doodling, or playing a game.
+Mental engagement pulls focus off the high and onto something familiar.

-Cool Down
+6. Cool Down

 A cool shower or a splash of cold water on your face tightens blood vessels and can shock your system back to alertness, sort of in the same way black peppercorn works.
 Wet a washcloth and press it to your forehead and neck if a shower isn’t possible.

-Nap It Off
+7. Nap It Off

-Lemon and Ginger
+8. Lemon and Ginger

 Citrusy lemon and warming ginger both have compounds that support digestion and mood.
 Sip ginger tea with a squeeze of lemon or chew on a candied ginger piece to settle your stomach and sharpen your senses.

-Fresh Air and Sunlight
+9. Fresh Air and Sunlight

 Step outside for a few minutes.
 Natural light and oxygen signal your brain that it’s daytime, waking you up and providing sensory cues that counteract the hazy high.